 What Is Considered a Contact Sport?

-In team sports, contact may not be legal, but it is often unavoidable.
+Quite simply, a contact sport involves physical contact between competitors.
+Contact may not be legal in team sports, but it is often unavoidable.
 That’s why it’s important to distinguish between levels of contact sport.

 Some sports require physical contact and cannot exist without it.
 Rugby, wrestling, Brazilian jiu-jitsu, and other forms of martial arts cannot be played without contact.
 Sports that are heavily reliant on contact are often referred to as high-contact.